Elfelsoufim/w19-360420-machine-learning/ErrorAnalysis.md

 ## Elfelsoufi Mohamed Amine

 ### Distributions of Model Accuracy

-Every time we run the model, the datapoints that are taken from the whole data point list (to make the test set and the training set) are random.
-Furthermore,these data points are shuffled and placed randomly.
+Every time we run the model, the datapoints that are taken from the whole datapoint list (to make the test set and the training set) are random.
+Furthermore, these data points are shuffled and placed randomly.
 This does that the neighbors with which we compare the test datapoint (that we are trying to predict its label) are always different.
 The smaller the number of neighbors at which we look, the more there is chance that we will look at a homogenous set of points, which can falsifie the prediction (ie. the closest neighbor can be in fact very far compared to the other datapoint that are not neighbors and that we don't look at).